-Principles of Design and Technology 50% of the total A Level
+Principles of Design and Technology

 Pupils will develop their knowledge and understanding of a range of modern design and manufacturing practices and contemporary design issues.
 The modern designer must have a good working knowledge of the use of ICT and systems and control technology in the design and manufacture of products.
 They must also be aware of the important contributions of designers from the past which may provide inspiration for future design.